 The body's response to an infection can cause sepsis, a potentially life-threatening condition that affects about 1.7 million American adults.
 Sepsis is a complex syndrome that is difficult to identify early, as symptoms such as fever and low blood pressure overlap with other common illnesses.
 The infection is linked to more than 250,000 deaths annually.

-Geisinger’s team of scientists, led by Dr. Shravan Kethireddy, initiated the project to build a predictive model for sepsis mortality based on data from an actual, critical hospital setting.
+Geisinger’s team of scientists, led by Dr. Shravan Kethireddy, initiated the research project to build a predictive model for sepsis mortality based on data from an actual, critical hospital setting.
 Partnering with the IBM Data Science and AI Elite teams, they assembled a six-person swat team to develop two projects: a model to predict sepsis mortality and a tool to keep the team on top of the latest sepsis research.

 The team used IBM Watson Studio open source tools to build a predictive model that would ingest clinical data from thousands of de-identified sepsis patients spanning a decade.
 Then they used all the data to build another model to predict patient mortality during the hospitalization period or during the 90 days following their hospital stay.
 The model helped researchers identify clinical biomarkers associated with higher rates of mortality from sepsis by predicting death or survival of patients in the test data.